Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Analytic results and Algorithmic advances of the Bubble PQMC

 \subsection{EE computation in the Bubble PQMC}

 As discussed above, the total computational complexity of PQMC with the bubble basis is $\mathcal{O}(mP)$.
 In the PM phase, $P \sim 1$, whereas in the FM phase and at QMC, $P \sim L^{\alpha}$.
-In our case, $\alpha=2$ in the FM phase and $\alpha=0.8$ at QCP (cf. Fig.~\ref{fig:fig5}).
-The PQMC with the $\sigma_z$ basis developed in Ref.~\cite{InglisEntanglement2013} has computational complexity $O(m)$ across all phases.
-Consequently, our method is as efficient as the $\sigma_z$ basis PQMC in the PM phase, but it is less efficient in the FM phase and at the QCP.
-However, for computing the Re\'nyi EE, our method offers a significant efficiency advantage.
-We reduce the $\mathcal{O}(m^2 + mN)$ complexity for EE computation in $\sigma_z$ basis to $\mathcal{O}(mP)$ in bubble basis, as we explain below.
+In our case, $\alpha\simeq 2$ in the FM phase and $\alpha\simeq 0.8$ at QCP (cf. Fig.~\ref{fig:fig5}).
+The PQMC with the $\sigma_z$ basis developed in Ref.~\cite{InglisEntanglement2013} has computational complexity $O(m)$ across all phases for general measurements such as energy, magnetization, and the Binder cumulant.
+Consequently, our method in bubble basis is as efficient as the $\sigma_z$ basis PQMC in the PM phase, but it is less efficient in the FM phase and at the QCP for general measurements.
+This explains why we used the $\sigma_z$ to obtain the raw data presented in Fig.~\ref{fig:fig8}.
+However, for the computing of EE, the bubble basis provides a significant efficiency gain.
+It reduces the complexity from $\mathcal{O}(m^2)$ for EE computation in $\sigma_z$ basis to $\mathcal{O}(mP)$ across all phases, as detailed in the following explanation.